 Flours - I used almond flour for protein and to support a cookie flavor.
 You need flour for structure, and almond flour is safe to eat raw so there is no need for that extra step of heat treating flour that is required if you were to use all purpose flour.
 Almond flour is expensive but the flavor and nutrition it brings to this raw cookie dough is unsurpassed.

-Maple Syrup - the best sweetener to support a cookie dough flavor.
+Maple Syrup - I used as a sweetener to support a cookie dough flavor.

-Coconut Palm Sugar - a nutritious brown sugar that adds vitamins, minerals, is better as stopping blood sugar spikes [source], and adds lovely caramel flavor to enhance the cookie dough flavor.
-Classic brown sugar can also be used, but without the added nutrition.
+Brown sugar - Coconut palm sugar has nutrition you won't find in white sugar.
+It is better as stopping blood sugar spikes [source], and adds lovely caramel flavor to enhance the cookie dough flavor.
+Classic brown sugar can also be used.

 Baking Soda - Only a little bit makes this cookie dough taste like actual cookie dough!
 And if you wanted to bake this dough into a cookie, this ingredient gives you permission.